Source code for pythresh.thresholds.mcst

 from .base import BaseThresholder

 [docs] def eval(self, decision): """Outlier/inlier evaluation process for decision scores.
 Parameters ---------- decision : np.array or list of shape (n_samples) or np.array of shape (n_samples, n_detectors) which are the decision scores from a outlier detection.
 Returns ------- outlier_labels : numpy array of shape (n_samples,) For each observation, tells whether or not it should be considered as an outlier according to the fitted model.
-0 stands for inliers and 1 for outliers. """ decision = check_scores(decision, random_state=self.random_state) decision = normalize(decision) self.dscores_ = decision # Get Baseline Shapiro-Wilk test p-value p_std = stats.shapiro(decision).pvalue # Create random dataset to insert and test p-values rnd = stats.uniform.rvs(loc=0, scale=1, size=len( decision), random_state=self.random_state) rnd = normalize(rnd) povr = [] # Iterate and add a new random variable # Perform a Shapiro-Wilk test and see if the new # distribution has a lower or higher p-value # If higher record these potential outlier values for i in range(len(rnd)): arr = np.append(decision, rnd[i]) p_check = stats.shapiro(arr).pvalue if p_check > p_std: p_std = p_check povr.append(rnd[i]) limit = np.min(povr) if povr else 1.1 self.thresh_ = limit return cut(decision, limit)
+0 stands for inliers and 1 for outliers. """ decision = self._data_setup(decision) # Get Baseline Shapiro-Wilk test p-value p_std = stats.shapiro(decision).pvalue # Create random dataset to insert and test p-values rnd = stats.uniform.rvs(loc=0, scale=1, size=len(decision), random_state=self.random_state) rnd = normalize(rnd) povr = [] # Iterate and add a new random variable # Perform a Shapiro-Wilk test and see if the new # distribution has a lower or higher p-value # If higher record these potential outlier values for i in range(len(rnd)): arr = np.append(decision, rnd[i]) p_check = stats.shapiro(arr).pvalue if p_check > p_std: p_std = p_check povr.append(rnd[i]) eps = np.finfo(decision.dtype).eps limit = np.min(povr) if povr else 1.0 + eps self._check_threshold(limit) self.thresh_ = limit return cut(decision, limit)